-About Buy Social
+About the Social Value Unit

 The Northern Ireland Executive is committed to building a fairer and more equal society for all

-On 5th November 2015, the Procurement Board agreed the Strategic Review of Social Clauses and the Buy Social Construction model for implementation from April 2016.
+On 5th November 2015, the Procurement Board agreed the Strategic Review of Social Clauses and the Buy Social Construction approach for implementation from April 2016.
 From this date onwards, the Buy Social requirements are to be used in procurement above £2m for buildings contracts and above £4m for civil engineering contracts.

-Social Procurement in NI
+Social Value in NI

 OECD Report – The OECD strategic review of the Public Sector in Northern Ireland recommends the Government “Develop and make available expertise in social clauses to commissioning and procurement officials as they undertake their work”.